Ever ridden with your doggo on a motorcycle? If not, why not?

 So let’s go over a bunch of systems you can use if you want to ride with your dog, just so you can pick the one that best suits your “dog tourer”.

-a) In a backpack or an infant carrier: This comes in handy if you want to ride with a small dog, like a Boston Terrier, Chihuahua or Bichon Frise, that weighs 10kg or less.
+This comes in handy if you want to ride with a small dog, like a Boston Terrier, Chihuahua or Bichon Frise, that weighs 10kg or less.
 You can carry the dog around on your back or across your chest, of course with a dedicated dog harness or a carrying harness used for infants.
 This, in a way, is not only comfortable and secure because your doggo is right under your nose but, swear to God, looks DAMN CUTE!

-b) A. Dedicated.
-Dog.
-Seat: After all, he or she is a passenger.
+After all, he or she is a passenger.
 Well, then why not give your dog the option of having an actual seat to ride in.
 Of course, if you know you dog’s comfort level, then you can redesign your motorcycle’s seat accordingly or simply opt for one those custom-made dog seats that allows the dog ride two-up with you.
 This means your body won’t be bearing the weight of the dog over you and you can fit a fairly large dog on your bike.
 But, this is suggested only if you know your dog is not too active out there, as it’s not the most secure option.

-c) Tank or tail bag: Tank or tail bag is another option for someone who does not want to carry their dogs on their back or chest.
+Tank or tail bag is another option for someone who does not want to carry their dogs on their back or chest.
 Of course, test a standard bag that fits your dog properly after keeping the top open so that your dog isn’t caught or snagged inside the bag.
 Paying a visit to a custom bag maker can also be worth the while, for the dog, as you can specify the size of the bag along with the built-in windows, ventilation panels and have padding constructed into them for your dog’s comfort.
 This could be a tank bag or a tail bag too.

-d) They can just hang on: This may sound like a terrible idea at first, but it all depends on two main factors: the dog and yourself.
+This may sound like a terrible idea at first, but it all depends on two main factors: the dog and yourself.
 Many dogs are remarkably good at balancing and just hanging on for the ride, even at fairly high speeds.
 I have seen many dogs in the owner’s lap or on the tank.
 All you’ll need to do is determine a way for your furry friend to get some friction to hold onto the tank, like a grip pad or even a rudimentary seat for them to be securely perched atop the tank comfortably.

-e) Sidecar: If you have a big dog (and a big budget) you can go all out and get the ultimate in dog transportation – a sidecar!
+So, if you have a big dog (and a big budget) you can go all out and get the ultimate in dog transportation – a sidecar!
 Sidecar rigs are obviously more unwieldy and a lot tougher to get your hands on, but they’re the ideal way to carry a large dog safely.
 Sidecar rigs are unique and get a lot of attention on their own, so adding a dog into the mix will get you as much attention as a rolling three-ring circus (which many say is the only downside to this setup, or even of riding with your dog in general.)
 But if you don’t mind the pictures, questions, and being regarded as a spectacle everywhere you go, this may be the best way to go about riding with your pooch.

-Well, those were the ways I could think of without having a dog myself, but that doesn’t mean I’m not free to observe further and write more on the topic.
+So those were the ways I could think of without having a dog myself, but that doesn’t mean I’m not free to observe further and write more on the topic.
 At the end, being a motorcyclist, I urge all of you to remember that motorcycles aren’t the safest vehicles, and hence the risk of injury to a dog is even greater than you as not only do they have smaller bodies, but they also do not have on any protective gear like we do.
 So, it all boils down to a judgement call on your part, about whether it’s right for your dog and you.
 But if your dog can hang on and wants to ride…just go for it!